deusExMac/TwitterSearch/README.md

 ```
 C:\>python twitterSearch.py [-c configurationFile]
 ```
 Argument -c specifies the *c*onfiguration file to load during startup.
 If no configuration file is speicified with the -c argument, TwitterSearch attempts to search and load the configuration file named ``twitterSearch.conf`` residing in the local directory.
-If no configuration file is found, TwitterSearch starts with default settings.
+If no valid configuration file is found, TwitterSearch starts execution with default settings.

 From within IDLE, execute TwitterSearch by opening the file twitterSearch.py and selecting ```Run --> Run Module``` or ```Run --> Run...Customized``` from the main menu.
 Use the later if you would like to specify a custom configuration file using the -c argument.